badcombos/qmk_userspace/README.md

 - jbar21's [repo](https://github.com/jbarr21/qmk_userspace) was also used for reference

 # Makefile
-used to compile easily with `make`
+used to easily compile keymaps with `make`
 Adapted from [Patrick Elmquist's repo](https://github.com/patrick-elmquist/keymaps)

 ## make commands